awsdocs/aws-systems-manager-user-guide/doc_source/create-baseline-console-linux.md

    + **Severity**: The severity value of patches the rule is to apply to, such as `Critical`\.
 The default selection is `All`\.
    + **Auto\-approval**: The method for selecting patches for automatic approval\.
 **Note**
-Because it's not possible to reliably determine the release dates of update packages for Ubuntu Server, the auto\-approval options are not supported for this operating system\.
+Because it's not possible to reliably determine the release dates of update packages for Ubuntu Server, the auto\-approval options aren't supported for this operating system\.
      + **Approve patches after a specified number of days**: The number of days for Patch Manager to wait after a patch is released before a patch is automatically approved\.
 You can enter any integer from zero \(0\) to 360\.
 For most scenarios, we recommend waiting no more than 100 days\.
      + **Approve patches released up to a specific date**: The patch release date for which Patch Manager automatically applies all patches released on or before that date\.
 For example, if you specify July 7, 2020, no patches released on or after July 8, 2020, are installed automatically\.
    + \(Optional\) **Compliance reporting**: The severity level you want to assign to patches approved by the baseline, such as `High`\.